Common-use contracts (Treasury)

 Common-use contracts (TMD/Premier and Cabinet)

-Networking Tasmania II and other Whole-of-Government Common Use Contracts
+Networking Tasmania and other Whole-of-Government Common Use Contracts

-Treasurer's Instruction 1112 mandates that agencies must also use the Networking Tasmania II (NT II) whole-of-government contract established by TMD / the Department of Premier and Cabinet, to obtain data communications, hosting, Internet and related services.
-The contracts cover core services (including central switching, security, gateway and filtering services), connection services, data centre as a service, infrastructure as a service, internet services and Government directory services.
+Treasurer's Instruction 1112 mandates that agencies must also use the Networking Tasmania whole-of-government contracts established by TMD / the Department of Premier and Cabinet, to obtain data communications, hosting, Internet and related services.
+These contracts cover core services (including central switching, security, gateway and filtering services), connection services, data centre as a service, infrastructure as a service, internet services and Government directory services.

 Agencies can also purchase a number of optional services under the contracts including local area network as a service (both fixed and wireless).

-TMD has responsibility for the management and facilitation of this contract and further information about specific services covered by the NTII contract is available on the TMD website
+TMD has responsibility for the management and facilitation of these contracts and further information about specific services is available on the TMD website

-The Treasurer's Instruction also mandates that agencies are required to use the integrated communications services and arrangements provided by TMD / Premier and Cabinet, including fixed and mobile voice and data carriage, interconnecting service gateways, and unified communications (telephony, desktop videoconferencing and instant messaging).
+The Treasurer's Instruction also mandates that agencies use the integrated communications services and arrangements provided by TMD / Premier and Cabinet, including fixed and mobile voice and data carriage, interconnecting service gateways, and unified communications (telephony, desktop videoconferencing and instant messaging).

 Information in relation to relevant arrangements established by TMD can be obtained from the TMD website.